GitHubsuhail96/Web_scrapping-project/README.md

 Short Description: The short description of the laptop.
 Image: The URL of the main product image.
 Image Gallery: URLs of additional images of the product.
-Brand: The brand of the laptop (in this case, "Acer").
+Brand: The brand of the laptop (in this case, "all brands").